Spockuto/timelock/README.md

 # Timelock Encryption

-Proof of concept to demonstrate timelock encrpytion with Drand DKG for prevent front running attacks in blockchain
+Proof of concept to demonstrate timelock encryption with Drand DKG for prevent front running attacks in blockchain.

 ## Configuration
 DRand public parameters needs to configured at ``config/default.json``